- Female condoms are approximately 75%-82% effective in preventing pregnancy and STDs.

 Where can I get the female condom?

-You can get the FC1 female condom without a prescription in drugstores and supermarkets.
+You can get the FC2 female condom without a prescription in most pharmacies and grocery stores.
 The female condom comes in only one size.
-A FC1 condom costs between $2.50 and $4; the new FC2 will cost much less.
+A FC2 condom costs between $2.00 and $4.00.

 What if I need more lubrication?

-The female condom is already lubricated when you buy it, and it comes with an extra bottle of nonspermicidal lubricant.
-If you need more lubrication, you can use a vaginal lubricant, such as K-Y Jelly, on the inside of the female condom or on the penis.
+The female condom is already lubricated when you buy it, but if you need more lubrication, you can use a vaginal lubricant, such as K-Y Jelly, on the inside of the female condom or on the penis.

 How effective is the female condom?